rmc4th/Real-Time-Bus-Tracker/readme.md

 All rights reserved.

-Mapbox gl-js version 2.0 or higher (ìMapbox Web SDKî) must be used according to the Mapbox Terms of Service.
+Mapbox gl-js version 2.0 or higher (‚ÄúMapbox Web SDK‚Äù) must be used according to the Mapbox Terms of Service.
 This license allows developers with a current active Mapbox account to use and modify the Mapbox Web SDK.
 Developers may modify the Mapbox Web SDK code so long as the modifications do not change or interfere with